boringprotocol/docs/docs/motherbored-basics/add-mothebored-consumer.md

 sidebar_position: 2
 ---

-# Add Consumer access - Use your node to connect to a local provider to surf securly using the Boring dVPN.
+# Add Consumer access - Use your node to connect to a local provider

-## Select ‘Add Motherbored Consumer’
+## Select ‘Add Motherbored Consumer to surf securly using the Boring dVPN.’

 1. Connect to your MotherBored's WIFI (Default SSID 'boring' PW: motherbored)